google/WebFundamentals/src/content/en/fundamentals/performance/rail.md

 * Though it may sound counterintuitive, it's not always the right call to respond to user input immediately.
 You can use this 100ms window to do other expensive work.
 But be careful not to block the user.
 If possible, do work in the background.
-* For actions that take longer than 500ms to complete, always provide feedback.
+* For actions that take longer than 50ms to complete, always provide feedback.

 ## Animation: produce a frame in 10ms {: #animation }

-**Goal**: Produce frames as fast as the user's hardware can display them.
-Users notice when animation frame rates vary.

-**Guidelines**:
+**Goals**:

 * Produce each frame in an animation in 10ms or less.
 Technically, the maximum budget for each frame is 16ms (1000ms / 60 frames per second ≈ 16ms), but browsers need about 6ms to render each frame, hence the guideline of 10ms per frame.
+* Aim for visual smoothness.
+Users notice when frame rates vary.

+**Guidelines**:

 * In high pressure points like animations, the key is to do nothing where you can, and the absolute minimum where you can't.
 Whenever possible, make use of the 100ms response to pre-calculate expensive work so that you maximize your